 Because HIV infection often has no symptoms for years, a person can have HIV for a long time and not know it.
 People often believe that if they have had a physical exam, the doctor has checked for HIV.
 This is often not true.
 Although the US Centers for Disease Control and Prevention (CDC) recommends that everyone between the ages of 13 and 64 be tested for HIV at least once, HIV testing is often not done unless you have certain medical problems, are pregnant, or ask to be tested.

 Most of the time, a person who is tested will know it, although there are a few cases where people may not be told they are getting an HIV test, such as people entering military service and some people who apply for individual health or life insurance policies.

-People who do not seek HIV testing may not learn that they have HIV until they develop early symptoms or even AIDS.
+People who do not seek HIV testing might not learn that they have HIV until they develop early symptoms or even AIDS.
 But with testing, HIV infection can be detected and treatment started before a person gets seriously ill.